yoonseo-choi/ece445_fa22/notebooks/yoonseo/README.md

 Design review critiques:
 - Tolerance Analysis: more specific with angle precision (data value count / rotation angle degree)
 - Safety: Be cautious about the servo motor torque on finger and show calculations assuring its safety.

+Need to decide if we want to use CTS and RTS flow control scheme for FTDI <-> STM32 MCU